openmindculture/wp-contact-form-inbox-report-mailer-plugin/contact-form-inbox-report-mailer/trunk/readme.txt

 = What is the current status of this plugin? =

-Currently, this plugin has no configuration options.
-This will be extended in future versions.
+Currently, this plugin implements basic functionality, tested on a few WordPress websites.

 == Screenshots ==